NOTE: This page documents the most commonly asked questions. For additional help, please visit the Support page, or use the Forums to report issues.

 OpenSprinkler is designed to be a drop-in replacement of your conventional sprinkler controller.
-Whether you are installing a new system or replacing an existing controller, do-it-yourself (DIY) installation is easy and can be completed within 30 minutes:
+Whether you are installing a new system or replacing an existing controller, do-it-yourself (DIY) installation is easy and can be completed quickly:

 - Carefully label and remove the wires from your existing controller.